 While this testimonial is a lot about one particular event, it symbolizes what this whole process has been for me.
 I let doubt and fear of failure creep in and potentially deter me from even going through with it.
 My early successes on the meal replacement program proved to me that I could maintain this lifestyle as a lifetime lifestyle.
 The fact that I set a goal in the cold, dark winter days to no longer be the spectator but to be the participant is something I would have never considered at 70+ pounds overweight.
 While it may seem cliché, this walk has changed my life forever—I finally proved to myself that whatever I set my mind to, I CAN do it.
 This healthy, strong, fit body is just going to have to hang on, strap in and enjoy the ride.
 I still have a goal of 15 more pounds, but like I said, I CAN do this.

-An enormous thank you to Dr. Scinta and all of her dedicated, knowledgeable staff that guided me through this life-altering journey and I have big plans for my next 52 years my brand new positive attitude!
+An enormous thank you to Dr. Scinta and all of her dedicated, knowledgeable staff that guided me through this life-altering journey.
+I have big plans for my next 52 years with my brand new positive attitude!